PLANT FAMILIES

 stamens, and carpels spirally inserted.

-Virgin’s-bower (family Ranunculaceae)
+Virgin’s-bower (family Ranunculaceae):

 Clematis virginiana